ljdursi/computecanadian/discussion-paper/03_prologue.md

-but extending the work through comparison to simulations had required developing new skills and she couldn’t lean on her new colleagues for much help: as someone who had analyzed quite-large experimental datasets during grad school abroad, she *was* the local computational expert in the growing experimental group.
+but extending the work through comparison to simulations had required developing new skills and she couldn’t lean on her new colleagues for much help: as someone who had analyzed quite-large experimental datasets during grad school abroad, she *was* the local expert.

 When she had signed up for her National Platform account, a quick process requiring just an institutional email address, a consultant